Windham Rail Trail Alliance

 This section of rail-bed was used as a multi-purpose trail for about the past 18 years managed by NH Department of Resources and Economic Development.
 As of September 3, 2003 legislation was passed which prohibits OHRV use as well Federal regulations restrict OHRV use on trails purchased by Transportation Enhancement Grants.
 The parking lot in Windham is open from 1/2 hour before to 1/2 hour after sunset.

-This is a scenic stretch of trail, which traverses by a farm pasture, apple orchard, two ponds and marshes, and is predominately wooded.
-There are two bridges that the trail crosses.
-One is built of New Hampshire granite as an archway and provides a unique architectural significance.
-Two high stone cuts provide a cool section of passing on hot days, and in the winter support multi-colored ice flow “sculptures.”
-The trail also passes several stonewalls, and a cellar hole from an 1800’s sawmill.
+This is a scenic stretch of trail which passes though beautiful shaded ledges, two pond marshes and predominately wooded and shaded.
+There are 3 bridges that the trail crosses.
+The only road crossings are at Windham Depot and Roulston Rd.
+There is also an historic New Hampshire granite archway built in 1849 that provides a unique architectural significance.
+A lengthy ledge cut provides a cool section of passing on hot days, and in the winter forms beautiful ice flow "sculptures."
+The trail passes several stonewalls and a cellar hole from an 1800 sawmill.

 Wildlife is abundant along this stretch, as deer, upland animals and birds, owls, turtles and fisher cats have been observed.
 Heron and beavers have established themselves in the wetland habitat along the trail; various species of duck, and geese nest as well.